Eligibility

 • External religious or community groups visiting schools to deliver single one-off lessons or events

-3.All applicants are asked to explain how their project will align with and contribute to the vision and mission of Culham St Gabriel’s:
+All applicants are expected to explain how their project aligns with and contributes to the vision and mission of Culham St Gabriel’s.

 Culham St Gabriel’s vision is for broad-based, critical and reflective religion and worldviews education contributing to a well-informed, respectful and open society.